MarcK0909/Project-CS-341/proposal/proposal.md

 ## Abstract

-We want to model a flock of birds, which have boid like behaviour, flying through a forest scene with a camera following the movement of the flock.
-The relevance of this task is to create a visually pleasing representation of these birds flying which is a common scene in many movies and one that we think gives for a very cinematic result.
-We want the camera to follow the boids in a fluid way and we wish to implement Bezier curves as to have a nice curve for the camera path animation as well as a more cinema-esque movement for the camera.
-We will also add a Boids algorithm which the birds in our project will follow to mimic real-world movements as well as a fog effect for the same reasons and also to create more intrigue in the scene.
-We intend to make our own mesh for the birds in the scene and will model them using Blender.
-We also wish to add normal mapping such that our scene has a more realistic and better lighting for our surfaces.
-Some of the technical challenges we expect to face are implementing a nice and fluid animation for the birds' movement as well as a good algorithm for the Boids.
+We want to model a flock of birds, flying through a forest scene with a camera following the movement of the flock.
+The goal, inspired by movie scenes (see the example provided in ressources), is to create a cinematic and visually pleasing representation of these birds flying in a synchronized manner around obstacles.
+We want to model the flock of birds using the Boids algorithm.
+This will require a 3D implementation of the algorithm and some adjustments in order to control the general flight path of the birds.
+The camera will follow the birds in a fluid way to add dynamicity to the scene.
+To achieve this effect we will use Bezier curves for the camera path.
+We intend to make our own meshes for the birds and trees in the scene and will model them using Blender.
+We expect the bird models to be challenging as we would like to animate them in flight for more realism.
+We think we could do that either by exporting keyframes from blender and switching between the models or by constructing the birds from multiple meshes that could be moved separately.
+Finally, we wish to implement normal mapping to add detail to the models such that our scene has a more realistic feel as well as a fog effect helping with ambience and immersion by obscurring the edges of out scene.

 ## Features